FederalID/AI-powered-Copilot/README.md

 ## Contribution

-The project is opensource at github [FederalID/AI-powered-Copilot](https://github.com/
+The project is opensource at github [FederalID/AI-powered-Copilot](https://github.com/FederalID/AI-powered-Copilot) with Apache License.